lordlabuckdas/lordlabuckdas.github.io/about.md

 permalink: /about/
 ---

+### Cyber Security, Pink Floyd, Quentin Tarantino - in that order.

 I'm Krishnan SN.
-IIT Patna undergrad.
-Security enthusiast.
+Electrical and Electronics undergraduate at IIT Patna.
+I do (read try) everything cyber sec.

+You can find me at [Github](https://github.com/lordlabuckdas).